ghdl/ghdl-cosim/doc/vhpidirect/examples/shared.rst

   As explained in :ref:`COSIM:VHPIDIRECT:Dynamic:loading_a_simulation`, in order to load binaries/libraries dynamically, those need to be built as position independent code/executables (PIC/PIE).

+This set of examples is an introduction from scratch for users who are familiar with C, but who have never built or loaded shared libraries (``*.so``, ``*.dll`` or ``*.dyn``):

+* :ref:`COSIM:VHPIDIRECT:Examples:shared:shlib`: write C code and compile it as a shared library.
+* :ref:`COSIM:VHPIDIRECT:Examples:shared:dlopen`: write two shared libraries in C, and write a main C program for loading and executing both of them.
+* :ref:`COSIM:VHPIDIRECT:Examples:shared:shghdl`: build a simulation as a shared library, and write a main C program for loading and executing it.
+* :ref:`COSIM:VHPIDIRECT:Examples:shared:py`: build a simulation as a shared library, and write a Python script for loading and executing it.
+* :ref:`COSIM:VHPIDIRECT:Examples:shared:pycb`: build a simulation as a shared library, and write a Python script for loading it and replacing callbacks through ``ctypes`` before executing the simulation.

 .. _COSIM:VHPIDIRECT:Examples:shared:shlib:

 :cosimtree:`shlib <vhpidirect/shared/shlib>`